A Career in Exercise and Sports Sciences

 What do I need to study?

 Our Members have undertaken degrees such as - Bachelor of Exercise and Sports Science, Exercise Science, Exercise Science – Rehabilitation and Sports Science.
-Most will then go onto a Masters degree in subjects such as Clinical Exercise Physiology and Sports Science.
+Some choose to undertake further post graduate study such as a Masters of Clinical Exercise Physiology to become an AEP or some choose to further develop knowledge and skill from their undergraduate course and become more specialist in areas such as strength and conditioning, public health or physiotherapy.

 Who shall I contact about degrees?

-Get in touch with a higher education provider for information relating to degrees.
-A full list of ESSA Accredited providers can be found here.
+ESSA recommends you get in touch with a higher education provider for information relating to qualifications.
+ESSA accredits (approves) a wide range of courses for both undergraduate study (ES) and post graduate study (EP).
+A full list of ESSA approved courses can be found here.

 I am already a student but I would like some more career advice